root3nl/SupportApp/README.md

 ### Sample Configuration Profile
 A sample Configuration Profile you can edit to your preferences is provided [**here**](https://github.com/root3nl/SupportApp/blob/master/Configuration%20Profile%20Sample/Support%20App%20Configuration%20Sample.mobileconfig)

+#### Background Item Management
+A sample Configuration Profile is provided (both signed and unsigned) for macOS 13 and higher to avoid users from disabling the LaunchAgent in System Settings > General > Login Items.
+The profile uses the Root3 Team ID to only allow signed software from Root3. [**Samples**](https://github.com/root3nl/SupportApp/blob/master/Configuration%20Profile%20Samples/Background%20Item%20Management)

 ## Logging
 Logs can be viewed from Console or Terminal by filtering the subsystems `nl.root3.support` (Support App) and `nl.root3.support.helper` (SupportHelper).